statisticsnorway/fe-workbench-ui/README.md

 `yarn test` runs all tests and `yarn coverage` calculates (rather unreliably) test coverage.

 ### Docker
-Build a docker image: `docker build -t workbench-ui .` Run the image: `docker run -p 3000:80 -t -e REACT_APP_ENV='<environment>' workbench-ui` where `<environment>` points to the properties file you want to use (see Properties / Configuration)
+Build a docker image: `docker build -t workbench-ui .`.

+Run the image: `docker run -p 3000:80 -t -e REACT_APP_ENV='<environment>' workbench-ui` where `<environment>` points to the properties file you want to use (see Properties / Configuration).